The Complete Partner Automation Tools Infrastructure & Benchmark Guide (2026)

 • How performance is measured

-• How indirect revenue scales without increasing headcount proportionally
+• How indirect revenue scales without adding more staff

 • Defined lifecycle architecture